polkadot-js/docs/docs/substrate/extrinsics.md

   Weight: `O(1)` Modes: Pre-existing balance of `beneficiary`; Account pre-existence of `beneficiary`.

-### setMaxZombies(id: `Compact<AssetId>`, max_zombies: `Compact<u32>`)
-- **interface**: `api.tx.assets.setMaxZombies`
-- **summary**:   Set the maximum number of zombie accounts for an asset.

-  Origin must be Signed and the sender should be the Owner of the asset `id`.

-  Funds of sender are reserved according to the formula: `AssetDepositBase + AssetDepositPerZombie * max_zombies` taking into account any already reserved funds.

-  - `id`: The identifier of the asset to update zombie count.

-  - `max_zombies`: The new number of zombies allowed for this asset.

-  Emits `MaxZombiesChanged`.

-  Weight: `O(1)`

 ### setMetadata(id: `Compact<AssetId>`, name: `Bytes`, symbol: `Bytes`, decimals: `u8`)
 - **interface**: `api.tx.assets.setMetadata`
 - **summary**:   Set the metadata for an asset.

-  NOTE: There is no `unset_metadata` call.
-Simply pass an empty name, symbol, and 0 decimals to this function to remove the metadata of an asset and return your deposit.

   Origin must be Signed and the sender should be the Owner of the asset `id`.